diskuv/dkml-installer-ocaml/README.md

 * full compatibility with OCaml standards like Opam, Dune and ocamlfind
 * laser focus on "native" development (desktop software, mobile apps and embedded software) through support for the standard native compilers like Visual Studio and Xcode
-* ease-of-use through simplified installers and simple productivity commands; high school students should be able to use it
+* ease-of-use through simplified installers and simple productivity commands; high school, college and university students should be able to use it
 * security through reproducibility, versioning and from-source builds

 These alternatives may be better depending on your use case: